ku-mo/1866wiki/docs/30-guides/31-clerk-guide.md

 Appeals require rigorous neutrality.

 ### Step 1 — Validate Eligibility
-Appealable only if penalty >48 hours or permanent.
+A case is appealable only if penalty >48 hours or permanent.
 Assign **6h correction window** for missing items.

 ### Step 2 — Assign Appeal ID